-Merit List of various courses has been released by Sanskrit College and University on the website.
+Merit List of various courses will be released by Sanskrit College and University on the official website.
 Candidates can check the Merit List from the official website OR through the link provided below.

 For Undergraduate Courses